geekyclarkey/homeassistant/esppinout.md

 # Disclaimer
 I did not create information above.
-I fount this information on [Random Nerd Tutorials](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/)
+I found this information on [Here](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/) and [Here](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/)
-I only copied it and added it to my github page so i can access it again in the future or incase the source site/post gets removed.
+I added it to my github page so i can access it again in the future or incase the source site/post gets removed.
+All credit for the information has to go to [Random Nerd Tutorials](https://randomnerdtutorials.com/)